MasonRemaley/AnthropicStudios/press.md

 # Selected Articles

+"The first thing that caught my eye was the game’s redesigned artwork.
+Not that I wasn’t a fan of the old style, but the new backgrounds I fell in love with immediately.
+It lends a whimsical feel that meshes well with the character design and the general concept of the game.
+Mason Remaley, designer and programmer of Way of Rhea, explained that artist Carolyn Whitmeyer had repainted all of the backgrounds and revamped the artwork in the span of a month, which was, quite frankly, shocking and impressive."
+[Tech Raptor (2019)](https://techraptor.net/gaming/previews/play-nyc-2019-way-of-rhea){:target="_blank"}

-"Though the demo only lasted about five or ten minutes, it was enough for me to get a good glimpse into the world of Way of Rhea, and now I’m looking forward to going back when the game releases." - Courtney Ehrenhofler, [Tech Raptor](https://techraptor.net/content/way-of-rhea-puzzle-sidescroller){:target="_blank"}
+"Though the demo only lasted about five or ten minutes, it was enough for me to get a good glimpse into the world of Way of Rhea, and now I’m looking forward to going back when the game releases." - Courtney Ehrenhofler, [Tech Raptor (2018)](https://techraptor.net/content/way-of-rhea-puzzle-sidescroller){:target="_blank"}

 "Finally, [Way of Rhea] is a puzzle game that reminds me a bit of Hue, but unlike Hue, lays everything out in front of you, choosing to double down on a sense of whimsy as opposed to a sense of minimalist mystery.
 While [Way of Rhea] is still very much early in development, I love the idea of tying color to the mechanics of a puzzle in a game.
-It’s a tried and true mechanic that has been used on everything from Red Doors to Blue Keys, but Indie games continue to reinvent this and re-imagine it in many ways." - Jacob Wood, [Indie Hangover](http://www.indiehangover.com/the-road-to-play-nyc-looking-good/){:target="_blank"}
+It’s a tried and true mechanic that has been used on everything from Red Doors to Blue Keys, but Indie games continue to reinvent this and re-imagine it in many ways." - Jacob Wood, [Indie Hangover (2018)](http://www.indiehangover.com/the-road-to-play-nyc-looking-good/){:target="_blank"}

 # Team

 **[Mason Remaley](https://twitter.com/masonremaley){:target="_blank"} - Design, Programming**

 Mason Remaley is leading the project.
-He previously worked on Windows 10 at Microsoft, internal tools at Google, and was tech lead for the Apps and SDK teams at CTRL-labs.
-Outside of Way of Rhea, he co-organizes the UCSC Silicon Valley Indie Playtest Night, and occasionally teaches grad and undergrad classes on game development.
+He previously worked on Windows 10 at Microsoft, internal tools at Google, and was tech lead for the Apps and SDK teams at [CTRL-labs](https://www.wired.com/story/brain-machine-interface-isnt-sci-fi-anymore/){:target="_blank"} which was eventually aquired by Oculus.
+Outside of Way of Rhea, he co-organizes the [UCSC Silicon Valley Indie Playtest Night](https://www.meetup.com/Indie-Game-Developers-of-Silicon-Valley/){:target="_blank"}, and occasionally teaches grad and undergrad classes on game development.

-<br><br>

 **[Carolyn Whitmeyer](https://www.instagram.com/cw_visuals_insta/){:target="_blank"} - Visual Artwork**

 Carolyn Whitmeyer is the artist for *Way of Rhea*, she has a bachelor's degree in biology as well as a master's degree in medical visualization.
 Her studies are motivated by her lifelong interest in art and nature.

 She's currently a Production Assistant at the American Institutes for Research as a production assistant, and spends her spare time working with Anthropic and improving her art skills.
-<br><br>

 **[Evan Morris](https://twitter.com/evan_cmm){:target="_blank"} - Narrative Design**

 Evan Morris is the narrative designer for *Way of Rhea*.
 He's currently working on a PhD in astrophysics.
-<br><br>

 **[Nick Romero](https://soundcloud.com/stonedape){:target="_blank"} - Sound Design, Music**
-<br><br>

 **[Colin Quinn](mailto:colinquinnwork@gmail.com) - Music**
-<br><br>

 # Events (Non Exhaustive)